Driving by the rules makes things easier and fairer for everyone.

 h) Any sums incurred by Co-cars in connection with the recovery of the vehicle, or otherwise incurred by Co-cars due to the Users acts or omissions

-i) A £10 charge will be applied to any failed direct debit
+i) A £10 plus VAT charge will be applied to any failed direct debit

-11.1 The User is responsible for £250 of any damage howsoever caused.
-This contribution can be doubled, at Co-cars discretion, if the User is found to have caused the damage.
+11.1 Users under the age of 25 years are responsible for £800 plus VAT of any damage, howsoever caused.
+Users aged 25 years and over are responsible for £500 plus VAT of any damage, howsoever caused.
 In the event that the damage is not reported to Co-cars by the User, he/she may be liable for the full cost of the repairs.

-11.3 The User is responsible for £250 towards any costs related to the theft of the vehicle whilst in his/her custody or control, if no negligence is proved.
-This contribution will be doubled if the User is found, in Co-cars discretion, to have been negligent.
+11.3 The User is responsible for 20% of the total insurance claim plus VAT towards any costs related to the theft of the vehicle whilst in his/her custody or control.

 11.4 The User is responsible for paying for any permits to park the vehicle during the hire period, as well as any tolls or charges levied as a result of using the vehicle.

 11.5 The User must inform Co-cars if, during the booking, he/she changes any equipment on the vehicle such as wiper blades, bulbs etc.

 11.6 The User is responsible for up to £250 plus VAT for any costs of repairs to wheels or tyres, if due to driver negligence.

 11.7 If during a booking a puncture occurs or comes to light, the User must report this to the Helpline 0345 345 2544 and contact the breakdown recovery company, listed in the Car User Guide, for them to undertake the repair or replacement.

 12.1 The User must look after the vehicle, making sure it is locked and secure when not in use, use the correct fuel and use any security device fitted.

 12.2 The User must monitor the oil warning light and temperature gauge during the trip.
 Any warnings must be reported to the Helpline 0345 345 2544 immediately.